cabrerahector/wordpress-popular-posts/readme.txt

 4. WordPress Popular Posts Stats panel.

 == Changelog ==
+= 3.2.3 =
+**If you're using a caching plugin, flushing its cache after installing / upgrading to this version is highly recommended.**

+- Fixes a potential bug that might affect other plugins & themes (thanks @pippinsplugins).
+- Defines INNODB as default storage engine.
+- Adds the wpp-no-data CSS class to style the "Sorry, no data so far" message.
+- Adds a new index to summary table.
+- Updates plugin's documentation.
+- Other small bug fixes and improvements.

 = 3.2.2 =
 **If you're using a caching plugin, flushing its cache after installing / upgrading to this version is recommended.**